DartCF/EPathDash/README.md

 **/Query_GEO**

 This folder contains the bash scripts used to query the NCBI's GEO Datasets database for RNA-seq datasets from the bacterial species and strains of interest.
-These scripts were used to collect the raw data for E.PathDash.
+These scripts were used to collect the raw data for E.PathDash in the second wave of data collection, which identified relevant GEO datasets posted between August 2021 and December 2023.

 - **id_extract.sh** gets the UIDs for datasets returned by a particular query string